amabdulr/CNWG/ReviewYourChunks.md

      - A leading sentence introducing the stages, followed by a structured list of each stage detailing the sequence and conditions.
   4. **Result (Optional):**
      - A section summarizing the outcome or achievement of the process.
+  5. **Short Description:**  Create a 1–2 sentence short description (20–50 words) for the process provided.
+Start with “This process shows..."

 ---